roytang/blog/content/notes/2016/03/714682856900046848/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/714682856900046848/
+title: ''
 ---

-RT [@Wolfrum](https://twitter.com/Wolfrum/): I like how "Revolution" has come to mean "Special Unicorn That Will Bring Everybody Love &amp; Happiness" rather than "A Fucking B…
+I like how "Revolution" has come to mean "Special Unicorn That Will Bring Everybody Love &amp; Happiness" rather than "A Fucking Bloodbath."